section-engineering-education/engineering-education/content/articles/monitoring-microsoft-sql-server-using-solar-windows-database-analyzer/index.md

 ![Accept License](/engineering-education/monitoring-microsoft-sql-server-using-solar-windows-database-analyzer/Accept License.png)

-6. To change the default installation directory, go to change and enter the new location.
+6. To install DPA in a different location, go to change and enter the new location.

 ![Change Directory](/engineering-education/monitoring-microsoft-sql-server-using-solar-windows-database-analyzer/Change Directory.png)